Skip to content

 In some configurations, the NeuralPlex comes equipped with Bluetooth 5 and the BlueZ software.
 The Bluetooth can be controlled via C++ code and from the terminal.

 The NeuralPlex has one Gigabit Ethernet interface that allows connection to the LAN network.
 The Ethernet interface can be configured in either DHCP client or DHCP server mode.
-By default, it’s configured as a DHCP server with IP 192.168.4.1.
+By default, it’s configured as a DHCP client.

 To configure the ethernet, use the following terminal commands: